-There is by now a well-established scholarly tradition focusing on gendered patterns in parliamentary activity.
-These studies find that there are differences in how male and female members of parliament 'consider' and 'do' politics.
+Even though a recent literature has questioned the presence of gendered patterns in legislative behaviour in the EP, it remains currently largely unanswered.
+This state-of-the-art contrasts with the well-established scholarly tradition focusing on gendered patterns in parliamentary activity at the national level.
+In this literature, former studies find that there are differences in how male and female members of national parliaments 'consider' and 'do' politics.
 While these gender differences may vary in size depending on the focus or context of the study, they nevertheless signal that gender structures the attitudes and behavior of MPs.
-Related to the attitudinal level, research shows that women hold different policy positions and tend to prioritize different issues than men (Lovenduski & Norris 2003; Wangnerud 2000).
+Related to the attitudinal level, research shows that women hold different policy positions and tend to prioritize different policy issues than men (Lovenduski & Norris 2003; Wangnerud 2000).
 In particular, women seem to have a greater interest in, and feel a greater responsibility towards, issues that disproportionately affect women.
 These issues can relate to gender equality issues or feminist understandings of women's issues (Wängnerud 2000), but they may also relate to more traditional understandings of women's role in society (e.g., some studies find that women express greater interest in issues that are linked to children and family policy; Piscopo 2014).
 Differences in policy preferences and priorities also sometimes translate into differences in parliamentary behavior.
 In parliamentary democracies, the most significant differences are found in early stages of the parliamentary decision-making process, and in types of behavior for which women and men MPs can act freely without party constraints.
 For example, in their study of Early Day Motions in the UK parliament, Childs & Withey (2004: 555) found that Labour women were more likely than Labour men to sign women's concern motions which "bear on women for either biological or social reasons", and especially so when they were of a feminist nature.
-Several studies also identify gender differences in parliamentary activities on social issues, including social welfare, education, work-family, and care issues (Atchison 2015; Catalano 2022).
+Several studies also identify gender differences in parliamentary activities on social issues, including social welfare, education, work-family, and care (Atchison 2015; Catalano 2022).
 Wängnerud (2000), for instance, found gender differences in the extent to which Swedish politicians pursued gender equality policies and social welfare policies in their campaign work.
 Going beyond these initial differences, some recent studies report gender differences in women and men's parliamentary activities in relation to security, defense, trade policies and environmental policy (Sundström & McCright 2014; Ramstetter & Habersack 2020).
 Itzkovitch-Malka & Friedberg's (2018) analysis of private member bills and parliamentary questions in the Israelian Knesset documented that female MPs engaged less with national security issues compared to male MPs.
-Bäck, Debus & Müller (2014) found that female MPs gave fewer speeches in parliament than men when debates dealt with 'hard' policy domains such as macroeconomics, energy, transportation, banking/finance space/science/technology.
+Bäck, Debus & Müller (2014) found that female MPs gave fewer speeches in parliament than men when debates dealt with 'hard' policy macroeconomics, domains energy, transportation, banking/finance space/science/technology.
 In order to explain why these gender differences appear, the extant scholarship usually refers to two distinct theories.